 A ‘child witch’ is a child who is believed to have caused harm to someone through the secret use of occult powers.
 Sometimes, the child is believed to have done this deliberately and maliciously; sometimes, the child is believed to have acted unknowingly, through a second persona, usually at night, with the evidence being a dream that suggests occultism, such as flying.

 Accusations of witchcraft are a consequence of this worldview combined with the belief which prevails in many cultures that all misfortune must have been caused by someone.
 When something goes wrong (typically such things as sickness, death, infertility, loss of a job, financial difficulties, failure of a crop, an so on), the response is not “What has caused this?” but rather “Who did this?”.
 In looking for the person responsible, suspicion tends to fall on the most vulnerable members of the community, that is, those least able to defend themselves.
 Historically, that has generally been elderly people, particularly old women (and in some places such as Ghana and Tanzania, that is still the case), but increasingly, there is a shift towards accusing children.
 The ‘witch’ responsible for the misfortune, can be identified in various ways: sometimes there is an accusation from within the accused person’s family (typically, a step–parent), or from a diviner or a ‘pastor’ (who will acquire status and may receive financial benefits from identifying ‘witches’).
 Sometimes, the person will ‘confess’, generally under direct or indirect pressure.

 FAQ 2: Where is this happening?

-In some areas witchcraft accusations are made against a range of vulnerable groups, including children, women and the elderly.
-In other areas children are the specific focus of accusations.
+In some areas witchcraft accusations are made against a range of vulnerable groups, including children, women and the elderly, or in some instances, people with disabilities.
+In other locations children are the specific focus of accusations.

 SCWA currently focuses on witchcraft accusations against children in Africa as this is where our Member agencies have the greatest experience, expertise and local connections.